messi-yang/ggol/README.md

 ## Usage

-### Standard Game
+### Build Conway's Game of Life

-The example below shows you how to buil a standard Conway's Game of Life with the API.
+The example below shows you how to buil a the Conway's Game of Life with the API.

 ```go
 package main